BellRing Brands Inc. (NYSE:BRBR) CEO Darcy Horn Davenport Sells 1,600 Shares

-BellRing Brands Inc. (NYSE:BRBR – Get Free Report) CEO Darcy Horn Davenport sold 1,600 shares of the firm’s stock in a transaction on Friday, June 27th.
-The shares were sold at an average price of $58.04, for a total value of $92,864.00.
-Following the completion of the transaction, the chief executive officer owned 201,978 shares of the company’s stock, valued at approximately $11,722,803.12.
-This represents a 0.79% decrease in their position.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+BellRing Brands Inc. (NYSE:BRBR – Get Free Report) CEO Darcy Horn Davenport sold 1,600 shares of the company’s stock in a transaction on Thursday, July 3rd.
+The stock was sold at an average price of $57.45, for a total transaction of $91,920.00.
+Following the completion of the transaction, the chief executive officer directly owned 200,378 shares of the company’s stock, valued at approximately $11,511,716.10.
+The trade was a 0.79% decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.

 Darcy Horn Davenport also recently made the following trade(s):